m3hransh/DOT_Lang/README.md

 ```
 ./gradlew generateparser
 ```
 This command generates a lexer and parser file in python, and a listener template file is called [DOTParserListener.py](src/main-generated/DOTParserListener.py).
 We override its function in another file called [GraphDOTListener.py](src/main-genrated/GraphDOTListener.py) rather than changing its code directly.
 This is a simple Listener that supports some features of the DOT Language.
 It uses a python package is called **Networkx** for representing and manipulating the graph.
-There is a simple method in the GraphDOTListener class that uses Matplotlib to show the graph using with use of Netwrokx draw function.
+There is a simple method in the GraphDOTListener class that uses Matplotlib to show the graph with the use of Netwrokx draw function.

 [main.py](src/main-generated/main.py) is a simple programm that gets input file from the system input and uses the listener to show the result.
 This is a simple input and its output.